1 Energy Concessions

 1. Do you have a Health Care Card, Pensioners Concessions Card or Veteran Affairs Gold Card?

-Get 17.5% off every electricity bill with the Annual Electricity Concession
+Get 17.5% off every electricity bill with the Annual Electricity Concession.

 You could save even more with the other energy concessions below – check which ones apply to you